 Melalong cream is a 2-way combination cream made by Ajana company as an alternative/generic to famous Solage Cream.
-A cream containing the active ingredients Mequinol 2% (two percent) strength, a skin bleaching agent and tretinoin 0.01 percent strength, an artificially made form of vitamin A used to treat sun damaged skin, also as peels and exfoliator, skin regenerator.
+A cream containing the active ingredients Mequinol 2% (two percent) strength, a skin bleaching agent and tretinoin 0.01 percent strength, an artificially made form of vitamin A used to treat sun-damaged skin, also as peels and exfoliator, skin regenerator.
 Melalong medicated cream is a skin lightening agent and can be used in the gradual bleaching of hyperpigmented skin due to freckles and senile lentigines.
 Melalong cream can be used by people wishing for fairer skin and also for the treatment of chloasma and melasma conditions that causes dark patches on the face, especially the cheeks.

 Lower dosages of mequinol have been used in conjunction with a Q-switched laser to depigment skin in patients with disseminated idiopathic vitiligo.
 Melalong (mequinol 2%, tretinoin 0.01%) Topical cream is indicated for the treatment of solar lentigines.
 Melalong should only be used under medical supervision as an adjunct to comprehensive skincare and sun avoidance program where the patient should primarily either avoid the sun or use protective clothing.
 Neither the safety nor effectiveness of Melalong for the prevention or treatment of melasma or postinflammatory hyperpigmentation has been established.